Efficient building and systems technology

 Project duration: August 2012 - June 2015

-The focus is on supporting concrete projects, such as the Baytna Passive House.
-The SIJ develops concepts to increase energy efficiency in buildings and facilities.
-For this purpose, the energy consumption and energy efficiency of selected objects are analysed on the basis of building analyses as well as dynamic simulation calculations and measurements of energy flows and media temperatures.
+The focus is on supporting specific projects, such as the Baytna Passive House.
+The SIJ develops concepts for increasing energy efficiency in buildings and systems.
+To this end, the energy consumption and energy efficiency of selected buildings are analysed on the basis of building analyses, dynamic simulation calculations and measurements of energy flows and media temperatures.
 Based on dynamic building and system simulation models, optimisation solutions are developed that lead to a significant reduction in energy consumption.
-Given the prevailing climate, the feasibility studies primarily concern building cooling and take into account local boundary conditions, requirements for general thermal comfort and available technologies.
-Possibilities for retrofitting building-integrated renewable energy sources have priority over new construction or total renovation.
+In view of the prevailing climate, the feasibility studies primarily concern building cooling and take into account local boundary conditions, general thermal comfort requirements and available technologies.
+Options for retrofitting building-integrated renewable energy sources take priority over new construction or total refurbishment.

 Project funding: Federal Ministry of Economics and Technology